mstachowsky/Klein-Clientside/serverside/klein/static/BOOKS/test.md

-	!multipleChoice 2 multi1 :this is a test question
+	!multipleChoice 2 multi1 :this is a test question serverside

 		!option yes testing eqn:{1 +2 \* 5, %z}